 Age verification is performed by analyzing the skin texture and recording the readings in the back end.
 The readings are then analyzed by artificial intelligence and machine learning projects.
 Then those readings are correlated with the age provided by the user and by the picture provided in the documents.
 Once verified, the software moves onto address verification.

 Address verification is the verification of the address of the individual.
 The app does not require any physical presence to verify the address.
 But rather the customer is asked to upload documents such as utility bills or bank account statements.
 In addition to these documents, the user is also required to upload passports and driving licenses.
 These statements must not be more than 3 months old.
 Then the address is verified by correlating the information already provided and by checking the address mentioned on the document.
 The KYC status is then displayed.

 Two Types of KYC

 Enhanced KYC can also be called digital KYC verification.
 The customer is asked to upload a recent selfie and documents.
 The person is then verified within seconds.
 Enhanced KYC is necessary to avoid AML and CFT violations.
-Any business that finds any association of users with money laundering and financing terrorists then they are bound to report the authorities.
+Any business that finds any association of users with money laundering and financing terrorists then they is bound to report the authorities.

 Video KYC is the process of identifying the customer through a human KYC expert.
 A video interview is scheduled with the user and then the expert analyzes the facial biometrics with the picture already provided.
 In addition to this, the expert also checks the documents and verifies the age through them.
 These verifications are performed to check the physical presence of the customer.